February 2020: Marketing Ideas For Small Business

 "Eat Right Bite by Bite" is the new campaign being pushed for National Nutrition Month this March.
 The month focuses on the importance of making smarter nutritional choices and creating healthy physical activities as a habit.

-Create fun physical events with your employees, or publicize a day at the park with your customers and family & friends.
+Create fun physical events with your employees, or publicize a day at the park with your customers, family, and friends.

 You can also take this opportunity to interact with your customers in new ways.
 Create a poster-making contest for kids, and hang up the winners around your business.
 You can also host education centers in the healthier sections of your store.